opbokel/hellway/README.md

 I will sell physical copies in the near future and donate every profit I made to charity projects and people in need.
 If you like the game, please consider doing any action to make a better day for another person or buying a copy.
 Also, feel free to talk about it in social medias using the hashtag #hellway2600

 ## Instructions
-The button starts the game and accelerates.
-Up also accelerates, down breaks, and you can move left to right.

 Every track has its own speed, and the car generation is deterministic.
 Accelerating and breaking are equally important.

 The top of the screen shows the distance traveled, and also serves as a score.
 The second field is how much time left, and the third, is your current speed all in hexadecimal.